Sheep Hills, Adnate

 Adnate had his start in graffiti and street art in Melbourne in the mid-2000s.
 Heavily influenced by the chiaroscuro (light and shade) style of Renaissance painters such as Caravaggio, his work embraces a realistic and sensitive approach to portraiture.

-Featuring a bold use of block colours via acrylic and spray paint, Adnate’s portraits are known for introducing a strong energetic presence into their environs.
-Described as “life-like” and “emotive” his realist style can be seen in large-scale murals in various settings throughout Australia and around the world.
+Featuring a bold use of block colours via acrylic and spray paint, Adnate’s portraits are known for introducing a strong energetic presence to their surroundings.
+Described as “life-like” and “emotive” his large-scale murals can be found in various settings throughout Australia and around the world.